 “Was thinking you might want to do a post on how I have used the Abs Diet to get in shape and that you and I now eat the same; and then link to them and mention that almonds are their #1 food too.”

 So, there you have it.
 Now we eat the same –tons of veggies, protein, some nuts, the occasional piece of fruit.
 OK, so our diets are slightly different.
 I’m on the Elana Diet and he’s on the Abs Diet.
 However, we both eat almonds and not a lot of dessert (not even my desserts).

-We do enjoy eating fresh roasted almonds and here’s how you can make your own to snack on at any time of the day.
+Wondering how to roast almonds?
+Here’s how you can make your own to snack on at any time of the day.

-Almonds are a superfood.
-This ultra nutritious nut is high in antioxidants and full of beneficial fats that raise good cholesterol and lower bad cholesterol.
-Further, studies have shown that almonds curb hunger.
-I think they taste delicious and keep a little jar of them in my car for when I get a snack attack on the road.
+I’ve been roasting a lot of almonds lately.
+They taste much better purchased raw and roasted fresh at home (rather than purchasing them already roasted).
+My husband loves it when I make fresh roasted almonds.
+And that’s a good thing because almonds are a superfood.
+This ultra-nutritious nut is high in antioxidants and full of beneficial fats that raise good cholesterol and lower bad cholesterol.
+Studies have shown that almonds curb hunger.
+I think they taste delicious and keep a little jar of roasted almonds in my car for when I get a snack attack on the road.
 Just a few do the trick.